immuni-app/immuni-documentation/README.md

 - Epidemiological information
 - Technical information

 These data are collected and used in compliance with art.
-6.2.b and 6.3 of the Law Decree 28/2020.
+6.2.b and 6.3 of the Law Decree 28/2020 ([Decreto Legge 30 aprile 2020, n.
+28 ](https://www.gazzettaufficiale.it/eli/id/2020/04/30/20G00046/sg)).
 They are essential for the National Healthcare Service to effectively manage the system, including providing optimal healthcare assistance to users.

 ### Epidemiological information